alvinveroy/alvinveroy/ReadMe.md

 ### 🏢 Enterprise & Corporate Experience
 Extensive experience applying DevSecOps, decentralized systems, AI, and automation practices in enterprise and corporate settings, driving secure, scalable, and resilient infrastructure with proven, practical results.

+---

 ## Recognition

 • Featured by Time Magazine and CNN for security research back in 2001
 • Responsible disclosure work protecting millions of users
 • 25+ years navigating cybersecurity and technology consulting

+---

 ## Get in Touch

-Alvin Veroy | Technology Consultant | DevSecOps
+**Alvin Veroy | Technology Consultant | DevSecOps**

 I'm always open to conversations about security, technology strategy, or collaboration opportunities.